-When helping an institution answer critical questions about marketing structure and staffing as part of an organizational assessment, I often think back to my time as a unit-level chief development officer early in my career.
+When helping an institution answer critical questions about marketing structure, staffing and systems as part of an organizational capability assessment, I often think back to my time as a unit-level chief development officer early in my career.
 Please join me for a brief trip down memory lane to explain.

-I recall that formative experience well, because it was my first time being a part of a comprehensive campaign and I didn’t know what I didn’t know.
+I recall that formative experience well; it was my first time being a part of a comprehensive fundraising campaign, and I didn’t know what I didn’t know.
 My position was jointly funded, half by the unit and half centrally through the university’s foundation.
 I was embedded in the unit and dual-reported to the dean and a senior administrator at the foundation, who served as a de facto consultant for us.

-All of the chief development officers met monthly.
+All the chief development officers met monthly.
 Once the campaign was in full swing, the centerpiece of those meetings was reviewing and discussing progress on our unit-level fundraising goals, which all contributed toward the larger university campaign goal.
-I won’t forget the occasional sweaty palms from those meetings, but I appreciated—perhaps more so in retrospect—the sense of community with my fundraising counterparts, learning together and from one another’s experiences.
-Some fellow fundraisers have remained strong colleagues throughout various professional moves for each of us over the years.
+I won’t forget the occasional sweaty palms from those meetings, but I appreciated—perhaps more so in retrospect—the sense of community with my development counterparts, learning together and learning from one another’s experiences.
+Some fellow fundraisers have remained strong colleagues as our careers have progressed over the past several years.